zapier/zapier-platform-cli/docs/cli.md

 ## build

-  > Builds a deployable zip from the current directory.
+  > Builds a pushable zip from the current directory.

   **Usage:** `zapier build`

-  Builds a ready-to-upload zip file, but does not upload / deploy the zip file.
-Generally you'd use `zapier deploy` which does this and `zapier upload` together.
+  Builds a ready-to-upload zip file, but does not upload / push the zip file.
+Generally you'd use `zapier push` which does this and `zapier upload` together.

 It does the following steps: